-Section 16(a) of the Exchange Act requires our officers and directors and persons who own more than 10 percent of the our Common Stock (collectively, "Reporting Persons") to file reports of ownership and changes in ownership with the SEC.
+Section 16(a) of the Exchange Act requires our officers and directors and persons who own more than 10% of the our Common Stock (collectively, "Reporting Persons") to file reports of ownership and changes in ownership with the SEC.
 Reporting Persons are required by the SEC regulations to furnish us with copies of all Section 16(a) forms they file.
-Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, we believe that, during Fiscal 2011, all Reporting Persons complied with all applicable filing requirements.
+Based solely on its review of the copies of such forms received or written representations from certain Reporting Persons that no Forms 5 were required for those persons, we believe that, during Fiscal 2012, all Reporting Persons complied with all applicable filing requirements, except that due to administrative oversight, a delinquent Form 4 filing for Mr. Olson was made on March 2, 2012 regarding a restricted stock award made in connection with his retirement on February 24, 2012.